What is a Medical Resident?: A Complete Guide

 • Practice

 GME programs allow students to practice medicine on real patients.
-The goal is to bridge the gap between student and doctor with exposure to everyday life as a medical professional.
+The goal is to bridge the gap between students and doctors with exposure to everyday life as a medical professional.

 What Do Medical Residents Do?

-So, what does a medical resident do?
-Let’s look at a day in the life of a medical resident.
+So, what does a medical residency consist of?
+Let’s look at a day in the life of a resident.
 According to Kunal Sindhu, MD, a typical day starts with a 7-7:30 am “sign out.”
 The overnight resident fills in the morning resident on patients, and then the morning resident gets to work.

 After signing out, medical residents begin rounds and discuss patients with the attending physician.
-After rounds, daily work begins for medical residents.
+After rounds, medical residents begin daily work.
 What you do during residency can include:

 • Ordering tests